 Choose an experienced, well-rounded team of marketers, developers, designers, coders, and strategists that are more like an extension of your business.
 They care about the success of your website.
 A more experienced team may cost more than your cheapest solution but ensures that your target audience is taken care of and keep your risk/cost low in the long-run.
 [And] when your audience is happy—everyone is happy.

 - Arrive at your website for a specific reason.

 - Get the answers to their questions regarding your product or service within a reasonable amount of time.

 - Know exactly where to go if they require more information, and [finally]…

 - Feel that the website has provided them with some overall value, and a good experience (so they keep coming back).

 In the past, this is the point where I step in.
-A customer sends me an email to ask if I can help and take over the project.
+A customer sends me an email to ask if I can help and take over their WordPress website project.
 So I say, “yes” and swoop in to save the day.
 I end up solving many of the problems, alleviating any frustration, and making my customer very happy.
 In many cases, the client actually ended up paying just as much for the project as they would have if they had hired me to begin with.

 While I am more than happy to do this for people, it is much easier to be a part of the project from the beginning.

 If you’re looking for more information on what to look for when deciding on who to choose to design or update your website, download Smack Happy Design’s quick and helpful reference guide on

 What Not To Do While Searching For Your Website Design Partner: